 Human rights due diligence

-The primary focus of our due diligence process has been on direct operations, direct suppliers, and agricultural partners, as these areas were identified as segments of value chain where we have the greatest ability to prevent and respond to human rights impacts (i.e., in our operations) and where the risks to rights holders are the highest (i.e., in our supply chain and with our agricultural partners).
-To help ensure that we are in the best position to prevent, identify, and address potential impacts, we are continuing to expand our due diligence programs to cover additional segments of our broader value chain (i.e., our franchisees, third-party labor providers, and transportation and logistics providers) and integrating new assessment tools into our due diligence process.
-For instance, in 2021, we piloted a new remote worker voice initiative with over 500 workers to gain insight into potential risks in our direct operations.
-Feedback from the pilot has been integrated into our approach to help improve our due diligence process, and we are expanding the worker voice initiative to additional markets in 2022.
+The primary focus of our due diligence process has been on direct operations, direct suppliers and agricultural partners, as these areas were identified as segments of our value chain where we have the greatest ability to prevent and respond to human rights impacts (i.e., in our operations) and where the risks to rights holders are the highest (i.e., in our supply chain and with our agricultural partners).
+To help ensure that we are in the best position to prevent, identify and address potential impacts, we are continuing to expand our due diligence programs to cover additional segments of our broader value chain (i.e., our franchisees, third-party labor providers and transportation and logistics providers) and integrating new assessment tools into our due diligence process.

 We will continue to use our unique size and scale to advance respect for human rights throughout our value chain, prioritizing action to address our salient human rights issues.
 In particular, we will take action to: